langej1/CSC101final/README.md

 """

-print("Welcome to the Super, Mega, Awesome Simulation")
+print("Welcome to the Diverse, Time Killing Module")

 user_name = input("What is your name:")